FountainExponential/web/README.md

 Code block | A block of multiple lines of code
-Yaml block | Data in YAML format specific to the section Attribute span | Attributes put on elements similar to CSS Conditionals | the if else statement controling flow of the text Arrangement | a generator that yields a text from a list every time when called Container | A block dentoting an area with special rules.
+Yaml block | Data in YAML format specific to the section Attribute span | Attributes put on elements similar to CSS Conditionals | the if else statement controlling flow of the text Arrangement | a generator that yields a text from a list every time when called Container | A block denoting an area with special rules.
 Menu | A list wrapped in a Container

 ### Fountain